juan-ivan-NV/1_Udacity_Private_Blockchain/README.md

 ## Run the app in docker

-Download the repo and type ...
+Download the repo and follow next steps

 Build the image <code>docker build -t boilerplatex . </code>
-Run the image and app <code>docker run -p 8000:8000 boilerplatex </code>
+Run the image and app <code>docker run -t -d -p 8000:8000 boilerplatex </code>
 List the running containers<code>docker ps </code>

+If you won't use the app is recommended to stop the container

 Stop the container<code>docker stop **(first 2 container name characters) </code>

 Once the app is running ...